kasenetz/hbcd-docs/docs/faq.md

 </div>
 <div class="notification-collapsible-content">
 <br>
 <p>Quality control (QC) metrics derived from automated and manual raw data QC procedures (described in the section <a href="../measures/mri/qc/#raw-mr-data-qc">Raw MR Data QC</a>) are provided for each scan in the session-level <code>scans.tsv</code> file (see details <a href="../datacuration/rawbids/#scan-level-data">here</a>).
 A sampling approach was used to select a subset of data for manual review based on the automated QC metrics.
-Therefore, while automated QC metrics are available for all scans, only a portion will additionally have manual QC metrics in the <code>scans.tsv</code> file.
+Therefore, while automated QC metrics are available for all scans, not all will include manual QC metrics in the <code>scans.tsv</code> file.
 Also note that although the <code>QC</code> field is the overall manual QC score of 1 (pass) or 0 (fail), this field will automatically have a score of 1 if manual QC was not performed.</p>
 </div>
 </p>